EU-Canada preferential origin

 If you are importing from Canada, you can qualify under CETA for preferences, but you do not have to register in REX.

-The European Commission provides detailed guidance on the rules of origin in the EU-Canada Comprehensive Economic and Trade Agreement (CETA)
+The European Commission provides detailed guidance on the rules of origin in the EU-Canada Comprehensive Economic and Trade Agreement (CETA) and at the EU Trade Helpdesk.

 If you need further information contact Origin and Valuation Unit.